Teaching Digital Tools for Chinese Studies

 Dozens of scholars of ancient Chinese literature, history, and contemporary China flocked to the Fairbank Center in June for a first-ever digital bootcamp on new research tools revolutionizing the field of Chinese studies.
 All came to learn from the Harvard experts leading the way in devising new digital approaches to deep historical and sociological research.

-Participants in the intensive, two-week Digital China Workshop attended lectures, lunch talks, and small-group collaborative exercises led by Kwok-leong Tang, who heads the Fairbank Center’s work on digital humanities, and Hongsu Tang, who manages Fairbank’s innovative China Biographical Database (CBDB).
+Participants in the intensive, two-week Digital China Workshop attended lectures, lunch talks, and small-group collaborative exercises led by Kwok-leong Tang, who heads the Fairbank Center’s work on digital humanities, and Hongsu Wang, who manages Fairbank’s innovative China Biographical Database (CBDB).
 The session kicked off with a talk by Harvard Professor Peter Bol, one of the godfathers of digital humanities in China studies; see below for the full workshop program.

 Frank Zhou talks to Fairbank Center Digital China Fellow Kwok-Leong Tang and China Biographical Database (CBDB) Senior Manager Hongsu Wang about lessons from the Workshop and its larger implications for digital scholarship across the world.